orblivion/desert-atlas/generate-data/README.md

 ## Install `pyosmium`

-(TODO - confirm this works).
 Available via pip, though you can get it on Debian as `python3-pyosmium`.

+## Install `s3cmd`

+Necessary to upload the result to an s3 bucket (Amazon, Linode, etc)

+Available via pip, though you can get it on Debian as `s3cmd`.

 ## Build the world